torvalds/linux/Documentation/driver-api/80211/mac80211-advanced.rst

 Some parts of the if_conf should be discussed here instead

-Insert notes about VLAN interfaces with hw crypto here or in the hw crypto chapter.
+Insert analtes about VLAN interfaces with hw crypto here or in the hw crypto chapter.

 support for powersaving clients